DiamondGotCat/Spaudio/README.md

 python spaudio.py input.wav --output_file output.wav
 ```

+(Replacing spaudio.py with spaudio-stereo.py will improve the sound quality)

 ## Code Explanation

 1. **Loading Audio**: The script loads the input audio file using Pydub and extracts the audio data and sample rate.